dbos-inc/dbos-demo-apps/e-commerce/README.md

 * For payment-backend and shop-backend, run `npm run start` to build and launch the app
 * For shop-frontend, run `npm run dev` to launch the app
+  * To run with a backend in the cloud
+  * In lib/backend.ts
+  * change export const backendAddress = "http://localhost:8082";
+  * to export const backendAddress = "url to cloud backend";

 * for payment-frontend, run `npm run start` to build and launch the app
+   * To run with a backend in the cloud
+   * export PLAID_BACKEND=<url to cloud backend>

 > If you are using VSCode, there are launch configurations for each individual package in the demo.
 > Additionally, there are compound configurations for launching the front and backend of shop or payment